 At the time of writing many of the grave QSDC impediments have indeed been overcome, despite relying on off-the-shelf optoelectronic devices.
-An information rate of a few dozens of kbps has been achieved over several tens of kilometers, impressive achievement likely to be followed by more practical high-performance implementations in the near future.
+An information rate of a few dozens of kbps has been achieved over several tens of kilometers.
+These impressive achievements are expected to be followed by more practical high-performance implementations in the near future.

-\section{Open challenges and future research}
+\section{Open Challenges and Future Research}

 Looking back over the twenty year history of QSDC, several stages of development appear prominently before our eyes, as seen in Fig. \ref{fig:Outlook}.
 From these the following lessons can be derived.